xxmichaellong/ptcg-sim/README.md

 # PTCG-sim

 Welcome to the PTCG-sim codebase!
-We're currently in the process of documenting extensively.
-Stay tuned for detailed information about our open-source journey and how you can contribute.
+We're currently in the process of documenting — stay tuned for detailed information about our open-source journey and how you can contribute.

-PTCG-sim is primarily built with vanilla JavaScript, with Node.js, Express, and Socket.io as the key frameworks.
+PTCG-sim is primarily built with JavaScript, using Node.js, Express, and Socket.io as the key frameworks.
 Socket.io is utilized for two-player functionality.

 ## Running PTCG-sim Locally